 Subserosal fibroids grow on the outer surface of the uterus.
 They may become so large that they press on other organs in the pelvis, such as the bladder or rectum.

 Why are Fibroids Problematic?

 Fibroids are non-cancerous growths of the uterus that can cause heavy bleeding, pain, and fertility problems.
 It’s estimated that as many as 80% of women will develop fibroids at some point in their lives, though not all women will experience symptoms.

 Fibroids are most commonly found during a woman’s childbearing years and usually shrink after menopause.
 However, they can occasionally grow larger and cause serious health problems.

 The main symptom of fibroids is heavy menstrual bleeding, which can lead to anemia.
 Fibroids can also cause pain during sex, urinary frequency or urgency, and constipation.
 In severe cases, they can lead to infertility or miscarrying a pregnancy.

-Once fibroids have been diagnosed, there are a number of treatment options available depending on the severity of your symptoms.
+Once fibroids have been diagnosed, several treatment options are available depending on the severity of your symptoms.